mosip/id-authentication/design/pre-registration/pre-registration-booking-service.md

 -   Booking an appointment should have the detail of:

-    -   Pre-Registartion Id
+    -   Pre-Registration Id

-    -   Registartion center Id
+    -   Registration center Id

     -   DateTime

     -   Time slot

-- This ablove details need to store in a pre-registartion database.
+- This ablove details need to store in a pre-registration database.
 Once storing the data is completed then syatem need to update the cache server.

-- A key should get generate with Registartion center id, date and a time slot. with this generated key cache should get update the value.
+- A key should get generate with Registration center id, date and a time slot. with this generated key cache should get update the value.

 -  Once the cache get updated successfully then an status need to update in the applicant_demographic table to "Booked".